Sofija Jovanović: Life

 She joined the Serbian Army under the male name Sofronije Jovanović immediately upon the start of World War I and the first attack of Austria on Serbia.
-She fought in Belgrade in October 1915 against the armies of Germany and Austria-Hungary.
-In July 1914, as part of the Srem Volunteer Detachment, she commanded the first group of Serbian fighters who crossed the Sava to Srem to reconnoiter enemy positions and cut telephone wires to Zemun.
+In July 1914, as part of the Srem Volunteer Detachment, she commanded the first group of Serbian fighters who crossed the Sava to Srem to reconnoiter enemy positions and cut telephone wires to Zemun, interrupting the Habsburg communications.
 She then took part in the battles of the Drina and Kolubara.
-In 1915.
+In 1915 she fought in Belgrade in October 1915 against the armies of Germany and Austria-Hungary.
 She survived the Serbian army's retreat through Albania (winter 1915–16).
 She then fought with the Serbian army during the breakthrough of the Salonika front and the subsequent liberation of Serbia and Belgrade in November 1918.

 She was nicknamed La Jeanne d'Arc Serbe (The Serbian Joan of Arc) by French reporters.
 She was wounded in the war, lost part of her foot and became disabled.
 She was awarded 13 decorations for her heroism.